 Since (almost accidentally) starting Readers & Writers for LGBT Chechens with Olivia Helling, I have fielded a lot of questions about how to make a direct donation to the Russian LGBT Network if you can’t read Russian.
 Up until now, my answer has been a probably-not-very-helpful, “Click the Russian flag at the top of the page and toggle it until it turns American.”

-But thanks to the generosity of my readers, I made a $300 donation to the Russian LGBT Network yesterday.
+But thanks to the generosity of my readers, I made a $300 donation to the Russian LGBT Network in April.
 This enabled me to take screenshots of the entire process.

 So here’s a little tutorial I call “How to Make a Donation to the Russian LGBT Network If You Can’t Read Russian (but Can Read English).”

 You can download a PDF of these instructions at the end of this article.

 And please make a donation.
 It takes less than five minutes to save lives.